 The underlying cause of primary postpartum haemorrhage common to most risk factors is uterine atony (Ononge et al.; 2016).
 Once uterine atony is prevented, then excessive blood loss at caesarean sections vis-à-vis primary postpartum haemorrhage is forestalled.
 There are various uterotonic used for the prevention of excessive blood loss at caesarean deliveries, and they work by ensuring good uterine contraction after delivery (WHO, 2018).

-Oxytocin is the uterotonic of choice for the prevention of postpartum haemorrhage as recommended by the World Health Organization (WHO, 2018).
+Oxytocin is the uterotonic of choice for the prevention n of postpartum haemorrhage as recommended by the World Health Organization (WHO, 2018).
 However, oxytocin effectiveness for the reduction of blood loss at caesarean section, and thus primary postpartum haemorrhage prophylaxis in the tropics is marred with poor storage and transportation (Adanikan et al.; 2013).
 There is therefore a need to give an additional uterotonic to oxytocin to ensure that an effectual blood loss control intra-operatively is achieved.

 Misoprostol is not affected by tropical temperature, it is cost effective especially as it relates to the cost of refrigeration when compared to other oxytocic (Adanikan et al.; 2013).
-Misoprostol can be used an adjunctive uterotonic to oxytocin for the reduction of blood loss at caesarean deliveries, and by extension primary postpartum haemorrhage (Adanikan et al.; 2013).
+Misoprostol can be used as an adjunctive uterotonic to oxytocin for the reduction of blood loss at caesarean deliveries, and by extension primary postpartum haemorrhage (Adanikan et al.; 2013).

 There are some studies (Ugwu et al.; 2014, Akpan et al.; 2021, Sood & Sanjay, 2012) that have x-rayed the effectiveness and safety of adding misoprostol to oxytocin regimen for the prevention of primary postpartum haemorrhage with various methodological approaches.
 There are other studies in this category (Rekha & Lathak, 2014; Agarwal & Thakar, 2022; Sallam & Shady, 2018).